NoahZielke/QuickBible/README.md

 A fast Bible search app, written in React.

-So far only supports the KJV
+Start the App with:
+- `npm start`